-The recovery plan has pre-identified 3 alternative locations.
+For a long term COOP event, the recovery plan has pre-identified 3 alternative locations for long term displacement from the PEMA Building.
 The event that initiated the evacuation will dictate which location is to be used.
 When possible, MACC will provide telephone numbers and evacuation notification to the Eastern Area Coordination Center (EACC) and agencies within the MACC area of operations.